 Humber, Coast and Vale Cancer Alliance seeks to improve cancer survival rates by ensuring more people are diagnosed at an earlier stage, by improving cancer awareness and uptake of screening.

-Better sensitivity of FIT testing in comparison to gFOBt testing will lead to earlier detection of polyps and improved prevention of colorectal cancer.
-GPs across our area will have direct access to FiT testing to speed up ruling out a cancer diagnosis.
+Better sensitivity of FIT in comparison to gFOBt testing will lead to earlier detection of polyps and improved prevention of colorectal cancer.
+GPs across our area will have direct access to FIT to speed up ruling out a cancer diagnosis.
 Click here to find out more.

 Targeted Lung Health Check Programme

-Hull has been selected as one of ten sites to be the first to implement the new NHS Targeted Lung Health Check (TLHC) programme.
+Hull has been selected as one of the sites to be the first to implement the new NHS Targeted Lung Health Check (TLHC) programme.